-49 Available at https://echa.europa.eu/quidance-documents/quidance-on-reach.
+52 Available at https://echa.europa.eu/guidance-documents/guidance-on-reach.

-- have very similar composition (see section 5.4.2 for details); - the same components are reported in the same concentration or concentration range.
+- have the same classification for health and physical hazards (this means that a difference in classification for environmental hazard is allowed); - belong to the same product category (see section 4.3 for details on the EuPCS); - have very similar composition (see section 5.4.2 for details); - the same components are reported in the same concentration or concentration range.